VIDA-NYU/reprozip/CONTRIBUTING.md

 # Contributing

-Please follow the [Contributor Covenant](CODE_OF_CONDUCT.md) in all your interactions with the project.
-If you would like to contribute to this project by modifying/adding to the code, please read the [Best Practices for Contributing] below and feel free to follow the standard GitHub workflow:
+Please follow the [GitHub Community Guidelines](https://docs.github.com/en/github/site-policy/github-community-guidelines) in all your interactions with the project.
+If you would like to contribute to this project by modifying/adding to the code, please read the [Best Practices for Contributing](#best-practices-for-contributing) below and feel free to follow the standard GitHub workflow:

 1. Fork the project.
 2. Clone your fork to your computer.